ryunzz/play.a-eye/README.md

 To make the text visible to the wearer, a mirror and magnifying lens setup projects the display into the user’s line of sight without obstructing normal vision.
 All components are housed within a 3D printed shell designed to be lightweight and wearable throughout a workday.

 ## How to run
+To run software: simply install dependencies and add your API keys, then just run "python mic_to_text.py".
+For all the hardware, you unfortunately cannot run that at home :(